elopez7/ELopezPortfolio/content/blog/InputBasicsCPP-2.md

 This flag is set when the program tries to read past the end of a file.

 #### failbit
-This flag is set when an I/O operation fails, most commonly when you try to read data into an incompatible variable type—like trying to store "FortyTwo" in a `float`, which is exactly what's happening in our program.
+This flag is set when an I/O operation fails, most commonly when you try to read data into an incompatible variable type—like trying to store "FortyTwo" in a `double`, which is exactly what's happening in our program.

 #### badbit
 This flag signals a serious, often unrecoverable error, like data loss or a corrupted stream.